Home

 If you don't pass convincingly as a woman then the likelihood is that responsible staff/officials will check out even the most authentic looking documents that state that you are Female.
 If there has been misrepresentation or forgery, this could lead to possible criminal charges.

-Pre-Transition Tips:
+Pre-Transition Tips

 When passing as woman (pre- or post-transition), if the name, signature, address and [if present] photo are all okay, then it may be possible to laugh off as a silly mistake give-aways like "Sex: Male" on documents or in records.
 But unfortunately confidence and convincing passability is essential when things get to this point.